tilak-raaz/h05-task/README.md

 ## 📁 Project Structure

-- Static assets should be stored in `config/static/[page-name]/index.js`
 - Use Cloudinary for image optimization (Bonus Points! 🎁)
 - Follow Next.js 14+ app directory structure
 - Use Next.js Image component for all images (Required)